julianyonghao/CrossASRplus/demo_issta/README.md

 In this demo experiment, we use Espeak TTS, Wav2Vec2 ASR and Vosk ASR.

 The results of this experiment is located in the ```output/casual_lj_demo_espeak_vosk``` directory for this experiment.
-In the 'results' directory contains a .xlsx file and a .json file which describes the false alarm cases, WER, the number of false alarms and the number of executed cases per iteration.
+In the ```results``` directory contains a .xlsx file and a .json file which describes the false alarm cases, WER, the number of false alarms and the number of executed cases per iteration.